Major Gifts Officer

-- Complete contact reports and other administrative responsibilities promptly, utilizing support staff when appropriate.
+- Complete contact reports and other administrative responsibilities in a timely manner, utilizing support staff when appropriate.
 Plan and execute travel in a cost-efficient manner, maximizing visits and outreach efforts.

-- Maintain general knowledge of current tax laws, investments, and planned giving opportunities; use prospect cultivation and solicitation knowledge as appropriate.
+- Maintain general knowledge of current tax laws, investments and planned giving opportunities; use knowledge in prospect cultivation and solicitation as appropriate.

 - Participate in events such as Homecoming, commencement, and alumni and donor activities.